thierrygosselin/stackr/README.md

 ## New
 **v.0.1.4**
 Introducing *haplo2fstat* function.
-Conversion of STACKS haplotypes file to an fstat file.
+Conversion of STACKS haplotypes file into a fstat file.
-Access all the functions in the R package [hierfstat] (https://github.com/jgx65/hierfstat)
+Access all the functions in the R package [hierfstat] (https://github.com/jgx65/hierfstat).

 **v.0.1.3**
 Map-independent imputations of a VCF file created by STACKS.